Skip to content

 How Much Is Child Support in North Carolina?

-If you make $60,000 a year in North Carolina, child support for 1 child is estimated at $518 per month ($6,216 per year) based on the NC Gen. Stat. § 50-13.4.
+If you make $60,000 a year in North Carolina, child support for 1 child is estimated at $720 per month ($8,640 per year).
 This assumes the other parent earns approximately $36,000/year.
-Actual amounts depend on both parents' incomes, custody arrangements, and additional expenses.
+Actual amounts depend on both parents' incomes, custody time, and add-on expenses (child care, health insurance).

 North Carolina Child Support Estimates by Income (2026)